-Australia has always been a country well known for fascinating exotic wildlife, breath-taking ancient landscapes, and elegant natural wonders.
+Australia has always been a country well known for fascinating exotic wildlife, breath-taking ancient landscapes, and beautiful natural wonders.
 There are also hundreds and hundreds of man-made attractions in the country from the historical Wiebbe Hayes Stone Fort to the more contemporary Sydney Tower.
-But there are astounding hidden sculptures around the country whose main purpose is to amuse and boggle its visitors.
+But there are astounding hidden sculptures around the country whose primary purpose is to amuse and boggle its visitors.

 1. Sinking Building Outside State Library in Melbourne

 The weight of the books has sunk this library.
 The top corner of the building is peeking out from the sidewalk.
 The State Library is a historical landmark in the heart of Victoria, Melbourne.
 This curious piece of art was commissioned by the local council as part of the city’s art program.
 This sculpture is a nod to old college campus lore about failed architectural design.
 While the original story is about the crushing weight of knowledge students are expected to learn, the myth has evolved to gyms sinking due to the weight of the water in the pools or dorms sinking because of the students and their furniture.
 It’d certainly be interesting to see different things halfway into the ground…

 Universities should turn ideas on their heads was Charles Robb’s inspiration when he turned his sculpture upside down.
 The statue generates debate within and outside the University that takes its name from Victoria’s first Governor.
 You’ll find Charles La Trobe University in Bundoora where the 5-meter statue is standing.
 On its head.
 Charles La Trobe helped established some of Australia’s most visited attractions from the Royal Botanical Gardens, Museum and National Gallery of Victoria, and the University of Melbourne.
 La Trobe also instigation the creation of the State Library of Victoria, the real one, not the sinking library.

 3. Sculpture By The Sea at Bondi Beach